 Textile Exchange is committed to building credible, internationally recognized standards that include assurance and monitoring and evaluation systems.
 As a member of ISEAL, Textile Exchange follows three Codes of Good Practice in addition to its own procedures for Standard Setting, Accreditation and Certification.

 In April 2021, Textile Exchange launched a comprehensive revision of the Global Recycled Standard (GRS) 4.0 and Recycled Claim Standard (RCS) 2.0.
 A public project summary of this revision can be downloaded here.
-In July 2021, Textile Exchange began a comprehensive revision of the Textile Exchange Standards framework with the intent to transition all its eight standards into one unified system.
+In July 2021, Textile Exchange began a comprehensive revision of the Textile Exchange Standards framework with the intent to transition all its eight standards into one unified standard.
+The revision process of the GRS and RCS will be rolled into the development of the unified standard.
 You can find more information here.

 Textile Exchange will embark on this journey in collaboration with an International Working Group (IWG).
 Previous IWGs have been established per standard, and with this transition, we are planning to focus on one IWG, connected to smaller subject matter expert groups that will inform the IWG.
-We are also looking for participants for a labelling task force and pilot.
-If you are interested in participating in the IWG subject matter expert group, the labelling pilot, or both, please send an email to email@example.com.
+You can learn more about decision-making in our Standard Setting Procedure here.

 Textile Exchange’s Standards Team is leading this revision process in close collaboration with the International Working Group.
 The public will have multiple opportunities to provide feedback throughout the revision process through an initial feedback period, participation in the International Working Group, and the final draft consultation.
-Please visit the Standards Transition Revision website for updates.
+Please visit the Unified Standard website for updates.